maxwellmattryan/operation-home/README.md

 As a defender of the Earth, you must fight off invading aliens attempting to destory the planet that you know and love.

 #### Controls
-- A: rotate your satellite weapon laser thing counter-clockwise
+- A - rotate your satellite weapon laser thing counter-clockwise
-- D: rotate your satellite weapon laser thing clockwise
+- D - rotate your satellite weapon laser thing clockwise
-- Space: fire your satellite weapon laser thing
+- Space - fire your satellite weapon laser thing

 ## Build